Debt Agreements – what you need to know

 What debts can’t be included in an Informal Debt Agreement?

-- Generally speaking, secured debts like car loans and home loans will not be include in your informal debt agreement.
-Your repayments on these loans will be factored into your budget so that you can afford them and your informal debt agreement payment, but often your creditors on these debts will continue to be paid direct by you
+Generally speaking, secured debts like car loans and home loans will not be included in your informal debt agreement.
+Your repayments on these loans will be factored into your budget so you can afford them and your informal debt agreement payment, but often your creditors on these debts will continue to be paid directly by you.